-Once your account on Masterworks is set up, you can directly link to your bank account from the platform’s home page.
+Once your Masterworks account is set up, you can directly link to your bank account from the platform’s home page.

 Though, you can only link and start making purchases once you have completed your phone interview and secured approval to use the investment platform.

 Forms and access points are easily accessible once you’re ready to invest.

 Furthermore, you can find SEC filings for each piece of art that’s available for investing.

 By creating a Delaware LLC, Masterworks files ordinary shares offerings with the exchange commission SEC under Regulation A.

 Issuers will use proceeds to acquire single artworks and titles to contribute to a segregated portfolio company in the Cayman Islands for the issuer’s benefit.

 As a result, the issuer has no indebtedness, no other assets, and doesn’t conduct operations other than ownership, maintenance, and the eventual sale of the artwork.

 Can You Invest Outside of the U.S.?